Develop a new treatment for sleeping sickness to replace the complex and toxic melarsoprol arsenic-based drug that kills 5% of those treated

 The first improved treatment for sleeping sickness

-Before 2009, the best treatment for sleeping sickness, eflornithine, was extremely complex to distribute and administer in regions affected by the disease.
-All-too-often, doctors would have no choice but to use melarsoprol, a highly toxic, arsenic-based drug that killed 1 in 20 patients.
+Before 2009, the best treatment for sleeping sickness, eflornithine, was very complex to distribute and administer in regions affected by the disease.
+All too often, doctors would have no choice but to use melarsoprol, a highly toxic, arsenic-based drug that killed one of every 20 patients it was meant to cure.

-In 2009, results from DNDi clinical trials showed that a simpler and shorter nifurtimox-eflornithine combination therapy (NECT) was safe and effective to treat sleeping sickness.
-NECT has significant practical benefits in comparison to eflornithine: there are fewer intravenous infusions (14 instead of 56), treatment length is shorter, and it is more cost effective.
-As a result, NECT treatment is not only better for patients, it also simplifies the logistics and staffing needed at treatment centres, which are often in remote areas.
+In 2009, results from a pivotal clinical trial sponsored by DNDi and Medécins Sans Frontières (MSF) showed that NECT, a combined treatment of Bayer’s nifurtimox and Sanofi’s eflornithine, was a safe and effective treatment for sleeping sickness.
+NECT has significant practical benefits in comparison to eflornithine: there are fewer intravenous infusions (14 instead of 56), treatment length is shorter, and it is more cost effective than using eflornithine alone.
+NECT is not only better for patients, but it also simplifies the logistics and staffing needed at treatment centres, which are often in remote areas.

-- Indication: stage-2 gambiense sleeping sickness (human African trypanosomiasis)
+- Indication: Stage 2 T.b. gambiense sleeping sickness (human African trypanosomiasis)

-- Dosage: 14 intravenous eflornithine infusions for 7 days & 3 times a day oral nifurtimox for 10 days
+- Dosage: 14 intravenous eflornithine infusions for 7 days and 3-times-a-day oral nifurtimox for 10 days

-- Recommended as first-line treatment in all 13 endemic countries, all of which receive free supplies from WHO via drug donations by Sanofi and Bayer
+- Between 2009 and 2019, recommended as first-line treatment in all 13 endemic countries, all of which receive free supplies from WHO via drug donations by Sanofi and Bayer

-- 100% of stage-2 gambiense sleeping sickness patients treated with NECT in endemic African countries
+- 100% of Stage 2 T.b. gambiense sleeping sickness patients treated with NECT in endemic African countries

 - Added to the WHO Essential Medicines List in 2009, and the WHO Essential Medicines List for Children in 2013.